HydroModPy/HydroModPy/docs/source/contribute.rst

   layout and the TOML inheritance contract.
 - :doc:`architecture/index` documents the package layout and the runtime handoff between modules.
-- :doc:`user_guide/driving-hydromodpy` lists the supported user APIs (CLI, TOML, Python, notebook).
+- :doc:`user_guide/workflows/index` lists the supported user APIs (CLI, TOML, Python, notebook) and the seven driving modes.